 Academic decisions at ETBU are made using a shared governance model.
 The faculty, under the leadership of the Provost and Vice-President for Academic Affairs, has responsibility for developing, monitoring, changing, and eliminating academic programs.
 The faculty also has responsibility for developing policies that guide academics.
 The Board of Trustees has final authority over the development of new programs and majors as well as the elimination of them.

 The faculty as a whole meets regularly to consider and approve recommendations related to academics.
 The Faculty Meeting is chaired by the Provost and Vice-President for Academic Affairs.
-The meeting calendar can be downloaded below or accessed here.
+The meeting calendar can be downloaded below.

 Academic Deans Council